 Rest assured though, Qantas Health Insurance will continue to be more rewarding, with Qantas Points when you join, points on your premium for the life of your policy and for being active via the Qantas Wellbeing App.
 Find out more here

 Below is a table of key reforms starting from 1 April 2019.
 The mandatory changes need to be fully completed by all health funds by 1 April 2020.
-For a full list of the reforms and how they may affect you, please visit the Government website.
+For more details on the reforms and how they may affect you, please visit the Government website.

 Mandatory changes to private health insurance: